Inkdpixels/dotfiles/README.md

 ```

 ## Requirements
-Currently this .dotfiles repository is aimed at Linux and OSX systems, you also need a package manager like `apt-get` or `homebrew` to install all dependencies.
+Currently this .dotfiles repository is aimed at Linux systems, you also need a package manager like `apt-get` to install all dependencies.

 ## What will be installed?
 * Git (Including the global configuration files)
-* Homebrew (OSX only)
 * Common bash functions, aliases and exports
 * nvm
 * npm